zlatanvasovic/hackwork/README.md

 * `set.functions.php`: layout functions

 Every `set.*.php` file in `layouts/<name>/` should be included in layout.
-You can add special `set.` files, e.g. for constants and classes.
+You can create additional `set.` files, e.g. for constants and classes.

 ## HTTP